 When decorating a space, the sheer amount of decisions you have to make can be overwhelming to say the least.
 Every choice you make affects all the other choices in a room, and it’s stressful to make lots of decisions that you can’t go back on (or at least not very easily) once made.
 It’s also tough if you are the type of person that changes their home design a lot or gets tired of visual things faster than others.
 But if any of these situations describes you, I’ve got just the solution—removable wallpaper!
 It’s a great way to add a pop of color or pattern to your home and it’s easy to remove, so you can feel free to change it up as needed.
 It’s also great for renters who can’t make permanent decisions for the space, but want to liven up the existing area in the meantime.
 And, there are so many ways you can use removable wallpaper too.
 Here are a few of my favorite ways:

-Decorate a desk: I got this inexpensive desk to use in my new workroom because I liked the clean lines and shape, but the faux wood veneer was just not doing it for me.
+Decorate a desk: I got an inexpensive white desk to use in my new workroom because I liked the clean lines and shape, but the faux wood veneer was just not doing it for me.
 A few strips of speckled dot wallpaper later and this desk became too cute for words.
-Such a difference, don't you think?
+Such a difference, don’t you think?
 Two thumbs up!!

 Give your built-ins a bold look: Built-in bookcases can be a great addition to a room for either storage or display purposes, but pulling off the shelves and adding a fun pattern to the back wall (like this black and white stripe pattern) can really take a simple built-in shelf from functional to just plain fun!